-I am, in brief: goofy, intelligent, analytical, absent-minded, introspective, restless, optimistic, prone to overthinking, practical, curious, imaginative, closed with emotions, and undoubtedly more.
+I am, in brief: casual, analytical, absent-minded, introspective, restless, optimistic about people, cynical about circumstances, prone to overthinking, practical, curious, imaginative, closed with emotions, and undoubtedly more.

 My interests are all over the map.
 Some highlights:

-Exercise-wise, in late ’07 I got involved with the CrossFit training system, which sent me down the odd but interesting road towards athleticism.
-After several years I developed some quibbles with the CrossFit methodology and moved on to other focuses (including a brief period of gymnastics while in college); nowadays my training consists mostly of straightforward strength training in the powerlifting tradition.
-Some of the projects I developed while involved with the CrossFit community are available here.
-As for myself, here’s a somewhat-outdated log of some PRs and videos.
-In the past, I’ve also rowed, played tennis, and fenced.
+Back in late ’07, I was drawn into the inchoate CrossFit training system, which laid the groundwork for a variety of athletic interests.
+Although my focus has wandered in several directions, nowadays it consists mostly of strength training in the powerlifting tradition.
+Some of the projects I developed while involved with the extended CrossFit community are available here.
+As for my personal training, here’s a rather outdated log of some old PRs and videos.
+At different times I’ve also rowed, done gymnastics, and played tennis competitively.

-I’ve been writing for a long time, mostly self-taught; nowadays I mostly just write non-fiction for professional purposes or for education.
+I’ve been writing for a long time, in a variety of styles, but nowadays mostly non-fiction for professional purposes or for education.

-During college, in a typical example of bizarre practices I picked up through self-education and internet resources, I developed an interest in locksmithing and lockout work, and eventually founded and ran a lockout service in the Santa Cruz area called Rapid Entry Locksmiths.
+During college, I developed an interest in locksmithing and lockout work, and eventually founded and ran a lockout service in the Santa Cruz area called Rapid Entry Locksmiths.
 It shut down when I moved to the Netherlands and never got going again.

 I’ve always read a lot, not so much in high school, more again in college, and nowadays whenever I can find the time.
-When I was a kid my interests were mainly science fiction and some military fiction, but I suspect that may be largely because that’s all we had around the house (mostly hand-me-downs from my father).
-Nowadays I’m into some science fiction and fantasy, some mainstream stuff, some classic literature, and a lot of poetry (some favorites are Blake, Cummings, and Eliot).
-A few favorite-books-of-all-time are Once a Runner; People Care; and Cyrano de Bergerac, the Brian Hooker translation.
+When I was a kid my interests were mainly science fiction and some military fiction, probably because that’s what we had around the house.
+Nowadays I’m into some science fiction and fantasy, some mainstream stuff, some classic literature, and poetry (a few favorites are Blake, Cummings, and Eliot).
+Some sample favorite-books-of-all-time are Once a Runner; People Care; and Cyrano de Bergerac, the Brian Hooker translation.

 For any other questions, feel free to drop me a line!